Choosing a style

 Which rug is the best for you?

-Let’s take a look at different types of rugs.
+Let's take a look at different styles of rugs.

 Plain rugs: Plain doesn't mean boring.
 A block colour makes a texture stand out and opens up a few more material options, like shaggy and sheepskin.